Yakima Historic Preservation Commission

 “…We need an environment which is not simply well organized, but poetic and symbolic as well.
 It should speak of the individuals and their complex society, of their aspirations and their historical tradition, of the natural setting, and of the complicated functions and movements of the city world… By appearing as a remarkable and well-knit place, the city could provide a ground for the clustering and organization of these meanings and associations.
 Such a sense of place in itself enhances every human activity that occurs there, and encourages the deposit of a memory trace.” – Kevin Lynch, The Image of the City

-For more information on Historic Preservation within the City of Yakima contact Trevor Martin, Associate Planner, at (509) 575-6162 or email to: trevor.martin@yakimawa.gov.
+For more information on Historic Preservation within the City of Yakima, contact the Planning Division at (509) 575-6183 or email to: ask.planning@yakimawa.gov.